h3tz/wca-api/readme.md

 Welcome to the **unofficia**l World Cube Association (WCA) Public API documentation!
 With this API you will receive  **data in real-time**.

-I'm in no way affiliated with or part of the official WCA software team.
+I'm not affiliated with or part of the official WCA software team.

 **Note**: This V1 version will be updated multiple times during the next weeks till V2 a stabilized version is released.

-**Note**: Currently this app is running in the staging Phase (that is the reason the the very long URL).
-Once Tests are done it will be moved to the production stage and URL will chang
+**Note**: Currently this app is running in the staging Phase (that is the reason for the very long URL).
+Once Tests are done they will be moved to the production stage and the URL will change

 ## Open Endpoints